unswsecsoc/constitution/README.md

-      4.11.2 Each member is entitled to one vote; 4.11.3 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc; 4.11.4 In the case of equality of voting the President shall have a casting vote; 4.11.5 Elections for Executive shall use the “first past the post” system; 4.11.6 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting; 4.11.7 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for the Club to remain affiliated with Arc.
+      4.11.2 Each member is entitled to one vote; 4.11.3 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc; 4.11.4 In the case of equality of voting the President shall have a casting vote; 4.11.5 Elections for Executive shall use the "first past the post" system; 4.11.6 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting; 4.11.7 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for the Club to remain affiliated with Arc.